-- REGULAR SEASON
+REGULAR SEASON

-- Traditional Match: All head-to-head Baker games (must figure best 2 of 3 games) and any traditional match (when a score of 10.5-10.5 has been reached) will be broken

-- Sudden death, roll-off

-- Higher last game of Baker decides lane & order, opponent on opposite lane

-- No practice

-- Same Pair

-- Tournament Qualifying Match: When a tie of 4-4 exists

-- Sudden death, roll-off

-- o Team points winner decides lane & order, opponent on opposite lane

-- No practice

-- Same pair

-- Tournament Baker Match: All head-to-head Baker games (must figure best 3 of 5 games)

-- Sudden death, roll-off

-- Higher tournament qualifying ranking decides lane & order, opponent on opposite lane

-- No practice

-- Same pair
+- Traditional Team Match: All head-to-head Baker games (must figure best 2 of 3 games) and any traditional match (when a score of 10.5-10.5 has been reached) will be broken - o Sudden death, roll-off - o Higher last game of Baker decides lane & order, opponent on opposite lane - No practice - o Same Pair - Tournament Team Qualifying Match: When a tie of 4-4 exists - o Sudden death, roll-off - o Team points winner decides lane & order, opponent on opposite lane - No practice - Same pair - Tournament Team Bracket Qualifier Tie For Last Qualifying Position: When teams have a tied total pinfall for the bracket qualifier and at least one team will not advance in the bracket; - Sudden death, roll-off - o Team(s) with the higher previous game team score will determine order. - o Both(all) teams will determine their sudden death lane. - Five minutes of practice - Tournament Team Bracket Qualifier Tie In Seeding (not for last qualifying position(s)): When teams have a tied total pinfall for the bracket qualifier, and both(all) teams are advancing in the bracket; - Higher previous single game team score - o If team(s) total was tied previous game, the team total before this game will be used, and the process will repeat until the tie is broken. - o If all team qualifying games were tied, the team that had the highest individual player score (of all games) will be the higher seed. - If the highest individual game score was tied, the process will repeat using the next highest score until the tie is broken. - Tournament Team Baker Match: All head-to-head Baker games (must figure best 3 of 5 games) - Sudden death, roll-off - Higher tournament qualifying ranking decides lane & order, opponent on opposite lane - No practice - o Same pair